Regional Economic Development Initiative (REDI)

 - Helping organizations to develop strategic plans.

-- Identifying and obtaining grants for community organizations who are working collaboratively to address community needs.
+- Identifying and obtaining grants for community organizations that are working collaboratively to address community needs.

 Continuing education non-credit programs offer area residents a wide variety of adult study or lifelong-learning courses and seminars to meet the needs of a changing society for updating and upgrading professional skills, for mid-career adjustments, and for lifestyle changes.